space-wizards/docs/src/en/proposals/flareguy-engine-containment.md

 - **The Generators Themselves**

 This wasn't discussed in the inital discord conversation, but is probably nessecarry, since you can trivially just move a generator in front of the PA and have it instantly loose without having to deal with any containment proceedures.
-The only reason this isn't utilized more often is because raising the PA strength is easier.
+The only reason this probably isn't utilized more often is because raising the PA strength is easier.

 When being fired at with a particle accelerator, the generators will broadcast a message over engineering communications:

-`A (singularity/tesla) generator is being initalized at (coordinates!)` Initializing the generators should take approximately 40 seconds or so, to give people time to respond.
+`A (singularity/tesla) generator is being initalized at (coordinates!)`

+Initializing the generators should take approximately 40 seconds or so, to give people time to respond.